December 1, 2016

 Clint leaned far back on the wicker love seat and slung his arm around his wife.
 His wife.
 Laura took a sip from her mug and tipped her head to rest against his chest.
 He didn’t bother trying to hide the deep sniff he took of her hair.
 God, he had missed her.

-It was cold in Ottawa, and a light snow was falling, but the massive fire pit on the back deck of their safe house combined with hot toddies (plain cider for him since he was on sentry duty) and a lap quilt to make it almost cozy outside.
+It was cold in Ottawa, and a light snow was falling, but the massive fire pit on the back deck of their safe house, hot toddies (plain cider for him since he was on sentry duty), and a lap quilt, combined to make it almost cozy outside.
 The kids were playing in the snow.
-Or rather, Lila and Cooper were building the world’s most massive snow fort and Wanda was entertaining Nathaniel with fat balls of snow that danced around his head and collapsed whenever he managed to get a hand on one.
+Or rather, Lila and Cooper were building North America’s most massive snow fort and Wanda was entertaining Nathaniel with fat balls of snow that danced around his head and collapsed whenever he managed to get a hand on one.

 “I am never leaving retirement again,” he announced decisively.